rmosolgo/rmosolgo.github.io/_posts/2025-03-17-building-for-perfetto.markdown

 <p><img src="/assets/images/perfetto/flows.png" width="100%" /></p>

-<i>In this example, a field called a Dataloader source, and that source called _another_ source.</i>
+<i>In this example, a field called a Dataloader source, and that source called _another_ source, then each one returned.</i>

 ## Counters